charliecharlie29/Module-Unsupervised-Learning/README.md

 # Module-Unsupervised-Learning

-Containing modularized cells/script blocks demonstrating how to do:
+Containing modularized cells/script blocks demonstrating how to do with introduction/desciption:

 1. K-Means for Clustering
 2. PCA (Principle Component Analysis), Randomized PCA, Incremental PCA for dimensionality reduction